Dipankar-Medhi/Dipankar-Medhi/README.md

 <p align='justify' >
 I am Dipankar Medhi from India.
-I enjoy 🤩 learning new languages and frameworks and love 💙 to work on React projects and Contribute in Open Source projects.
-I also love to play with data 📊 and build models for predictive analysis 📈.
-I ❤ Data Science and want to become a data scientist.
+I enjoy 🤩 learning new languages and frameworks and love 💙 to work and Contribute in Open Source projects.
+I like to work on data science and ML projects.
 </p>
 </div>